yuhioh217/Code-Tutorial/NodeJS tutorial/README.md

 * ### It is asynchronous and event Driven

   ```
   All APIs of Node.js library are asynchronous, that is, non-blocking.
   It essentially means a Node.js based server never waits for an API to return data.
-The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call.
+  The server moves to the next API after calling it and a notificationmechanism of
+  Events of Node.js helps the server to get a response from the previous API call.
   ```

 * ### Super Fast

   ```
-  Being built on Google Chrome’s V8 JavaScript Engine, Node.js is super efficient and quick in code execution.
+  Being built on Google Chrome’s V8 JavaScript Engine, Node.js is super efficient
+  and quick in code execution.
   ```

 * ### Single Threaded but Highly Scalable

   ```
   Node.js uses a single threaded model with event looping.
   Event mechanism helps the server to respond in a non-blocking way and makes the server highly scalable as opposed to traditional servers like Apache which create limited threads to handle requests.
   ```

 * ### No Buffering

   ```
   Node.js applications never buffer any data.
-These applications simply output the data in chunks.
+These applications simply output the
+  data in chunks.
   ```